Are you searching for some answers?

 How are you supposed to teach a little person something you never had to learn?

-It’s not easy to say “no” or limit things that seem fun and harmless..
+It’s not easy to say “no” or limit things that other kids have.

 Finding safe spaces online can be really hard, especially when nasty ads pop up and derail the good content.

-Trying to keep up with all the changes is nearly impossible—isn’t the “dark web” just a website on the internet?
+Trying to keep up with all the changes is nearly impossible.

-It’s hard because you don’t want your child to be the only one without a cell phone.
+It’s hard because you don’t want your child to be the only one without a social life and it all seems to revolve around technology.

 The thought of trying to limit screen time feels impossible.

-It’s hard because you want to do the right thing for their health—especially their mental health.
+It’s hard because you want to do the right thing for their health—especially their mental health, but it’s so hard to enforce limits.
+When kids are on a screen, peeling them away from it seems as impossible as removing duct tape from tissue paper.

 Online Safety 101 with Lisa Honold was a great workshop!
 I learned about practical tools to build a culture of safety for our family-the online contracts, the filtering devices available for purchase, and services that allow parents to monitor and support a healthy relationship with screen time and being online.
 It was great for me and other parents to hear that it's normal to be unsure about how to navigate parenting in a digital age."